Not all vaporizers are the same

 In practice, with prescriber guidance, patients initially focus on ﬁnding a dose range that works for their speciﬁc condition.
 On average, patients in the Dutch medicinal cannabis program use only 0.7 grams of cannabis flos per day, divided over multiple doses.

 Smoking cannabis in the form of cigarettes (joints) is still the most common way of consumption today, for medical as well as recreational users internationally.
 The advantage of vaporizing over smoking is obvious with regard to irritation and respiratory complication resulting from smoking.
 The presence of non-THC constituents, including anti-inﬂammatory terpenes that protect the lungs from irritation, are present in the cannabis flos vapour.
 This makes vaporizing the obvious and healthier choice for administration of the full range of therapeutic compounds present in the cannabis plant.

+Not all vaporizers are the same.
 Patient perspectives and providing options

 The importance of vaporization is underlined in patient use surveys.
 The majority of survey respondents report higher satisfaction (approval) scores with the inhalation route.
 In general, whole plant, herbal cannabis-based medicines received higher scores than other products containing isolated cannabinoids.